Iran and EU discuss nuclear issues, Russia and the Middle East in Switzerland

 They also stated they were prepared to reimpose sanctions “to prevent it from acquiring nuclear weapons”.
 Tehran has started using new centrifuges at Fordo, one of the country’s largest facilities, in central Iran.
 According to the International Atomic Energy Agency (IAEA), Iran is the only non-nuclear-weapon state to enrich uranium to 60%.
 While Iran claims it intends to use these resources for civilian purposes, the West remains sceptical.

-Translated from German by DeepL/sp
+Translated from French by DeepL/sp

 This news story has been written and carefully fact-checked by an external editorial team.
 At SWI swissinfo.ch we select the most relevant news for an international audience and use automatic translation tools such as DeepL to translate it into English.
 Providing you with automatically translated news gives us the time to write more in-depth articles.